balanced/balanced.github.com/_posts/testing_at_balanced.md

 interactions between them.
 These service-level interactions need coverage.
 This was the problem that we set out to solve.

-### The testing and deployment process
+### The process

-We use [Jenkins](http://jenkins-ci.org/) for automating our testing and deployment process.
+We use [Jenkins](http://jenkins-ci.org/) for automating our testing and deployment.
 We have a number of jobs configured, each one performing a specific function.  ![Image](http://i.imgur.com/NG7wImi.png)

 Jenkins listens for commits to the `release` branch of our various